Skip to content

 Sayadiyeh fish and rice

-Coastal Levantine fisherman dish: wild sea fish poached in cumin-saffron broth, served on rice cooked in the same liquid, finished with toasted pine nuts.
+Coastal Levantine fisherman dish: wild sea fish poached in saffron-thyme broth, served on rice cooked in the same liquid, finished with cold-pressed olive oil and pickled lemon.
 From the ports of Beirut and Latakia.

 Prep